phonglk/obsidian-find-jira/README.md

 - Search for Jira issues using basic filters
 - Click to insert issue details into your current document
-- [Any additional features specific to your implementation]

 ## Installation